bedalton/cappuccino_plugin/README.md

 there are almost no comments, and the code is poorly written and disorganized.

 ### Install Instructions
-If you're feeling brave, download the "Cappuccino Objective-J Plugin.jar" file in the plugin folder in this repository, and install it into intellij by going to Preferences(or Settings)->plugins->"install plugin from disk", Select the jar, and enjoy
+Download the "Cappuccino Objective-J Plugin.jar" file in the plugin folder in this repository, and install it into intellij by going to Preferences(or Settings)->plugins->"install plugin from disk", Select the jar, and enjoy